Register a Singapore Company

 - Copy of passport if the individual is not a citizen of Singapore

-For each non-resident individual shareholder and director:
+For non-resident individual shareholder and director

 - Copy of passport; and

-For each corporate shareholder:
+For each corporate shareholder

-Scope of Services
+Scope of Singapore Incorporation Services We Provide

 - Name check and reservation